khulnasoft-lab/design.khulnasoft.com/contents/components/token.md

 ### Placement

-Tokens are can be positioned inline with the text cursor in a field, or in a stacked list.
+Tokens can be positioned inline with the text cursor in a field, or in a stacked list.
 Tokens can wrap to a new row.

 ### Interaction